 When Will Connecticut Schools Reopen?

 This is the million-dollar question: what will school look like in the fall?
-The Reopen Connecticut Advisory Group is currently mapping out plans for reopening our schools.
+The Reopen Connecticut Advisory Group is currently mapping out plans for reopening our schools, and the state has released guidance to get the ball rolling.
 Calendars for the 2020-21 school year in Fairfield and in Hartford were released before the pandemic, but whether they are achievable remain to be seen.
 Until then—we have the beach.